 Online Microbiology Course and Class Overviews

-Various types of microbiology courses are offered online as part of undergraduate and graduate programs.
-Read on to learn about online courses in environmental microbiology, introductory microbiology and microbiology with a medical emphasis.
+Various types of microbiology courses are offered online as part of undergraduate and graduate programs or as individual courses intended for personal interest or development.
+Courses include environmental microbiology, introductory microbiology and microbiology with a medical emphasis.

 Online microbiology students might be required to purchase a lab kit, which often includes a microscope and oil immersion lens, for at-home lab assignments.
 Students may also need to purchase textbooks online or at university bookstores.